jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Theories/React/mixture.rst

 .. note::
-    The values in the ratio boxes need not add up to one - the form calculates the effective weight fractions from the ratios (clicking the "Update weights" button shows the result of this - although it is not necessary to do this).
+    The values in the ratio boxes need not add up to one - the form calculates the effective weight fractions from the ratios (clicking the "Apply" button shows the result of this - although it is not necessary to do this).

 .. warning::